-- Restore and repurpose heritage buildings and structures. - Improve northern boundary and presentation to the street including Town Hall curtilage and Memorial Gate entry. - Create a new entry from Ellesmere Place, including new sympathetically-designed architecture for community. - Remove or relocate more recent architecture such as the Viaduct shelter and improve façade and environs of Pump House. - Upgrade play area and BBQ facilities to increase appeal. - Design more attractive and inclusive multipurpose areas for community events that are accessible from the Garden. - Design and locate structures to provide accessibility in high rainfall events. - Investigate opportunities to increase water storage on site. - Investigate opportunities to treat stormwater runoff from the adjacent township within the Garden and increase the ability and capacity of the Ornamental Lake and Billabong Chain to treat and hold water. - Develop a succession plan for tree removal and replacement strategy. - Identify opportunities for additional tree planting. - Identify new species to increase species diversity including understorey.
+- Restore and re-purpose heritage buildings and structures. - Improve northern boundary and presentation to the street including Town Hall curtilage and Memorial Gate entry. - Create a new entry from Ellesmere Place, including new sympathetically-designed architecture for community. - Improve façade and environs of the Pump House. - Upgrade play area and BBQ facilities to increase appeal, accessibility and enjoyment. - Design more attractive and inclusive multipurpose areas for community events that are accessible from the Garden. - Design and locate structures such as boardwalks to provide accessibility in high rainfall events. - Investigate opportunities to increase water storage on site. - Investigate opportunities to treat stormwater runoff from the adjacent township within the Garden and increase the ability and capacity of the Ornamental Lake and Billabong Chain to treat and hold water. - Develop a succession plan for tree removal and replacement strategy. - Identify opportunities for additional tree planting. - · Identify new species to increase species diversity including understorey.